 Use this page to browse wildlife watching, ranger talks, geology walks, shoreline stops, and self-guided experiences available in different parts of the park.

 Hours and seasonal access vary across the park.
-Check visitor center postings for current program times, trail openings, and evening-use guidance.
+Check visitor center postings for current program times, trail openings, weather changes, and evening-use guidance.

 Wildlife Watching |